 Where to start with what to pack for Mexico City?!

 First things first, remember that the weather is pretty dry and temperate with occasional predictable showers — aka some of the best weather on the planet, in my opinion, check it out if you don’t believe me — and the altitude is likely higher than you’re used to (over 2200m).

 So…. what should you pack for Mexico City?
 I’ve put together the ultimate, totally inclusive list of

 almost absolutely everything you could possibly need for your trip to Mexico City below.

 Don’t stress, if you forget ANYTHING you can find it just fine in Mexico City.
 Mexico’s capital is modern, and with lots of American stores (even Walmart, if thats your thing).

-Even if you’re an obsessive perfectionist packer (like me, no shame), have no fears — I’ve got you covered in this Ultimate Mexico City packing list!
+Whether you’re an obsessive perfectionist packer (like me, no shame) or a last-minute scrambler, have no fears — I’ve got you covered in this Ultimate Mexico City packing list!

 First: What to Pack for Mexico City

 Unless you’re entirely fluent in Spanish, you’ll want a dictionary (preferably a Mexico-specific version to include very unique local slang).
 Many college-educated Mexicans speak at least a bit of English, though many people I’ve come across are too shy to do so.
 Most service workers (bus station attendants, Uber drivers, grocery store checkout clerks) do NOT speak any English.
 Brushing up on your Spanish will improve your experience, and ensure you’re on the right bus.